Let's Read 20

 You don't have to have a disability to need just a little help.
 OCECD offers great resources to help your child through reading challenges.
 Contact Amy Freeman to register for one of her training sessions.
 This is open to parents, guardians or teachers.

-Here is a link to our current NEWSLETTERS downloadable from our website.
+Here is a link to our current NEWSLETTERS downloadable from their website.
 They are chocked full of additional links to help with reading results.
 Take a moment to sign up to get them in your own mail box.

 While you are there be sure to brows the RESOURCE links as well.